‘Days Of Our Lives’ Spoilers: Chad & Abigail Have An Emotional Reunion

 According to Soaps, Abigail’s true personality will finally come out, and she and Chad will share an epic reunion.
 However, there won’t be a happy ending now that Abigail is officially back in her own body.
 Abby will learn about her personality disorder, her alter-egos, and find out that it was actually she who killed Andre DiMera (Thaao Penghlis).

 During Monday’s episode of Days of our Lives, Abigail will find out that she has a serious mental illness, and that she has two alter-egos, Gabby and Dr. Laura.
 While Dr. Laura lied on the stand to have Gabi Hernandez (Camilla Banus) sent to prison for Andre’s murder, it is Gabby who has been causing most of the trouble.
-Gabby imprisoned Kate Roberts (Lauren Koslow) and Marlena Evans (Deidre Hall) in the tunnels underneath the DiMera Mansion, and carried on a romantic relationship with Chad’s devious brother, Stefan (Tyler Christopher).
+Gabby imprisoned Kate Roberts (Lauren Koslow) and Marlena Evans (Deidre Hall) in the tunnels underneath the DiMera mansion and carried on a romantic relationship with Chad’s devious brother, Stefan (Tyler Christopher).
 Abby’s head will likely be spinning when she finds out that while she was Gabby she slept with Stefan, and Chad will tell her that his brother raped her since he didn’t have Abby’s consent.

 In the latest #DAYS, Gabby makes a deal in order to save Stefan.https://t.co/70zOJaOWU0 pic.twitter.com/iZzuqP8XB4